Are you interested in hosting International Exchange Teachers? Let us help you.

 - Obtain teaching certificate in your state

-All participants are required to submit a detail course by course evaluation report from a credited evaluation agencies in the U.S. The report must indicate that the participant has completed an educator prep program and its degree is equivalent to the U.S Education Degree.
+All participants are required to submit a detail course-by- course evaluation report from an credited evaluation agency from the U.S. The report must indicate that the participant has completed an educator prep program and its degree is equivalent to the U.S Education Degree.